victor-fdez/inertia-rails/docs/guide/testing.md

 In addition to testing your JavaScript page components, you'll also want to test the Inertia responses that come back from your server-side framework.
 A popular approach to doing this is using endpoint tests, where you make requests to your application and examine the responses.

+Inertia Rails provides test helpers for both RSpec and Minitest, making it easy to test your Inertia responses regardless of which testing framework you prefer.

+## RSpec

 If you're using RSpec, Inertia Rails comes with some nice test helpers to make things simple.

 To use these helpers, just add the following require statement to your `spec/rails_helper.rb`